NVIDIA Academic Grant Program

 Making the Resource Suit your Needs

 Creating and using a Jupyter server resource is at the core of most of what you can do with Saturn Cloud.
-But there are lots of ways you can expand on it:
+But there are lots of ways you can expand on it:- Creating Dask cluster for the resource - One powerful feature of Saturn Cloud are its Dask clusters for distributed computing in Python.

-As part of the NVIDIA grants people are awarded a certain amount of funding to spend on GPUs.
+As part of the NVIDIA grants people are awarded a certain amount of hours to spend on GPUs.
 That amount will be shared with you as part of the onboarding.
-Below are the prices per hour of the different Saturn Cloud GPU instance types that the credits can be spent on.
+Below are the machine types that the credits can be spent on.
 Periodically the email address associated with the Saturn Cloud account will receive a report on the usage through that week.

 Resource Costs